Quick Look: Dockfighters: The Ale Wars

 Designer: Markus Geiger

-Year Published: Coming to Kickstarter May 2022
+Year Published: LIVE on Kickstarter May 2022

 This game arrived via mail, and I was excited to check it out.
 I was interested in the history (or alternate history) and theme of this game and wanted to see how it would all came together.